 2.2 FLORT

 The pressure coordinate for every FLORT on Wire-Following Profilers is pressure_depth, but it always contains an array of fill values rather than valid pressure data.
-Another pressure variable is provided in the files called int_ctd_pressure that contains valid pressure data – this variable should either be the pressure coordinate or the data should be populated in the pressure_depth coordinate.
+Another pressure variable is provided in the files called int_ctd_pressure that contains valid pressure data – this variable should either be the pressure coordinate, or the data should be populated in the pressure_depth coordinate.
 In addition, the variable pressure_depth is an array of fill values for every deployment of all stationary FLORTs.

-The variable total_volume_scattering_coefficient (and optical_backscatter) on several instruments shows a repetitive pattern of increasing to the upper detection limit of the instrument and dropping to zero.
-Annotation IDs 97 and 98 on CE06ISSM-RID16-02-FLORTD000 describe the issue and indicate that the “investigation is ongoing”.
-The same pattern is observed on several other instrument deployments, and if this is a known issue these datasets should be annotated to inform users of any issues (Table 8, Fig. 3).
+The variable total_volume_scattering_coefficient (and optical_backscatter) on several instruments shows a repetitive pattern of increasing values to the upper detection limit of the instrument and then drops to zero.
+Annotation IDs 97 and 98 on CE06ISSM-RID16-02-FLORTD000 describes the issue and indicates that the “investigation is ongoing”.
+The same pattern is observed on several other instrument deployments.
+If this is a known issue these datasets should be annotated to inform users (Table 8, Fig. 3).

 Table 8.
-Instrument deployments showing a repetitive pattern of total_volume_scattering_coefficient increasing to the upper detection limit and dropping to zero.
+Instrument deployments showing a repetitive pattern of total_volume_scattering_coefficient increasing to the upper detection limit and then dropping to zero.